codess-aus/DP-100/Optimize.md

 The **get_runs** method allows the experiment to retrieve a reference to a given execution.
 This code will fail when executed with the AutoMLRun class

 The **get_metrices** method returns the metrics logged against the run.
 It does not provide details on the best run from an experiment.

+**MaxAbsScaler** ensures that each feature is scaled by its maximum absolute value.

+**PCA** ensures linear dimensionality reduction.
+It uses singular value decompositions of the data and reduces the dimensional space.

+**StandardScaleWrapper** ensures that the features are standardized by altering the dataset, removing the mean, and scaling to unit variance.